-They do not need to much attention and looking after, apart from some pruning, fertilization and watering in the summer seasons.
+They do not need too much attention and looking after, apart from some pruning, fertilization, and watering in the summer seasons.

 Grape Vine Varieties

-There are so many varieties of grapes that can be grown and used in various ways from a light and tasty snack to some being used for wine.
+There are so many varieties of grapes that can be grown and used in various ways from light and tasty snacks to some being used for wine.
 Some examples of these Grapes are;

 Bacchus: white grapes which have a distinct taste and an amazing quality.
-They originated in Germany and can be eaten on their own or to make wine.
+They originated in Germany and can be eaten on their own or made wine.
 Black

 With any fruit, you are looking to plant there are always factors and information to take into consideration to give you the best chance of successfully growing the Grapes.
 This is going to be covered in this article.